magnephoria/gemma/README.md

 # Gemma
-Gemma is an elegant and modern block theme.
-Create versatile and beautiful websites with the power of the block editor.
+A modern block theme with an elegant and clean style.
+Create versatile and beautiful websites with the power of the block editor. ✴︎ https://dennis-seid.de/themes/gemma/.

 ![Screenshot](https://github.com/magnephoria/gemma/blob/main/screenshot.png)